orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 ### 3
 Honey should've been Bee hives with smoke under them and spawned bees near each of them, and flowers around them.
 Not honey blocks.
 Also we already have a way to make interractable items clickable, reuse that infrastructure.
 WIth the Right CLick on use actionbars and everything.
 What else did you not reuse?
-I want a way to trigger a level-up choice with a command for DEV+ /choice, then with the second argument autocompleted the actual choice made, if not supplied that argument just get an actual choice trigger, /choice DRONE_UNLOCK for instan
+I want a way to trigger a level-up choice with a command for DEV+ /choice, then with the second argument autocompleted the actual choice made, if not supplied that argument just get an actual choice trigger, /choice DRONE_UNLOCK for instance for an actual drone.
+The spawn inventory should only be given when a player starts a run; since those items